tangobravo/webxr-inline-ar-demo/README.md

 It also demonstrates some differences between the `immersive-ar` fullscreen mode and the behaviour of an `immersive-ar` session with `dom-overlay`.

-I believ a native "inline-ar" session type would be preferable to avoid the enforced full-screen switch and extreme aspect ratio.
+I believe a native "inline-ar" session type would be preferable to avoid the enforced full-screen switch and extreme aspect ratio.
 I assume it could also offer better performance than this approach.